-Do you bring the same approach to your business development — identifying prospective students and enrolling them into your program?
-Or do you switch to “social selling” which means observing social niceties versus building your business.
+Do you bring the same approach to your business development—identifying prospective students and enrolling them in your program?
+Or do you switch to “social selling,” which means observing social niceties versus building your business?

 One way to know: Look at the results.
 Are you having any of these problems?

 a) Not enough leads

 b) Not enough leads converting to intros

 c) Student attrition

 Let’s discuss how you can solve these problems through bold vision and bold behavior.

 Consider the student attrition problem.
 Could students be leaving because parent’s expectations are met or exceeded?
 For example, let’s discuss a case history in student retention: